Kyle-James-Vanburen/Python_CDC_Project/README.md

 ### Hypothesis #2
 - Result: There is a significant difference in death rates between genders, with males having higher rates.
 - Conclusion: Null hypothesis is rejected.

+CONTACT: If you have any questions or need further assistance, please feel free to contact the project maintainer at vanburen.kyle@yahoo.com.